 Management

-As most cases of obstructive sleep apnoea occur secondary to obesity, patients should be offered advice regarding lifestyle changes where appropriate.
-This includes weight loss, increased exercise, smoking cessation, and alcohol reduction.
+As most cases of obstructive sleep apnoea occur secondary to obesity, conservative management such as advice regarding lifestyle changes should be given.
+These include weight loss advice, increased exercise, smoking cessation, and alcohol reduction.

-For those with mild OSA or unable to tolerate CPAP, intra-oral devices, such as a mandibular advancement device, can be trialled to varying degrees of success.
+However, compliance with CPAP is often quite poor due to patient discomfort and potential claustrophobia with CPAP masks.
+For those with mild OSA or unable to tolerate CPAP, intra-oral devices, such as a mandibular advancement device, can be trialled to varying degrees of success (such patients should be referred to oral maxillofacial surgeons for further assessment).

-Pharmacological and surgical interventions have poor evidence-based outcomes*.
+Surgical interventions for OSA have poor evidence-based outcomes*.
 Surgical interventions that can be trialled include uvulopalatopharyngoplasty (UPPP), laser-assisted uvulopalatopharyngoplasty (LAUP), radiofrequency ablation of the tongue base, or suspension of the hyoid bone.
-Select patients may also benefit from orthognathic surgery.

-Children with tonsillar and/or adenoid enlargement resulting in OSA will significantly benefit from tonsillectomy and/or adenoidectomy with excellent long-term outcomes.
+Select patients may benefit from orthognathic surgery if they have significant retrognathia.
+Children with tonsillar and/or adenoid enlargement resulting in OSA will significantly benefit from tonsillectomy or adenoidectomy with excellent long-term outcomes.

 *There is growing evidence that transoral robotic surgery for tongue base reduction can produce good results.